Can You Iron on Patches to Leather?

 Leather is a bit of a walking contradiction of a material.
 On the one hand, it’s known for its toughness and resistance to wear.
 But on the other hand, leather is one of the most sensitive and reactive materials.

 Before taking a red hot iron to your leather jacket to adhere to a favorite patch, ask yourself, is this going to damage this piece of clothing?
-In the following guide, we’ll answer that question and more: do leather and iron-on patches mix, and are there good alternatives to ironing on leather?
+In the following guide, we’ll answer that question and more: do custom leather patches and custom iron-on patches mix, and are there good alternatives to ironing on leather?

 Do Iron-on Patches Stay on Leather?